 For more information about permissions in Exchange Online, see Role-Based Permissions.

 Management role groups associate management roles to a group of administrators or specialist users.
 Administrators manage a broad Exchange Online organization or recipient configuration.
 Specialist users manage the specific features of Exchange Online, such as compliance, or they may have limited management abilities, such as Help desk members, but aren't given broad administrative rights.
-Role groups typically associate administrative management roles that enable administrators and specialist users to manage the configuration of their organization and recipients.
+Role groups typically associate administrative management roles that let administrators and specialist users manage the configuration of their organization and recipients.
 For example, whether administrators can manage recipients or use mailbox discovery features is controlled by using role groups.

 Some role groups available in the on-premises version of Microsoft Exchange Server 2013 may not be available in Exchange Online.